cppocl/unit_test_framework/test/doc/cppocl_unit_test_framework.md

-StrLen      /* Return the length of a char* or wchar_t* variable as a size_t */ StrEnd      /* Return a pointer to the end of the string, i.e. position of '\0' */ SetStr      /* Set a const char* pointer and length from a source string */ StrCpy      /* Same as strcpy (without Microsoft warnings) */ StrCmp      /* Same as strcmp (without Microsoft warnings) */ CharCount   /* Count all characters matching character(s) to find in string */
+StrLen      /* Return the length of a char* or wchar_t* variable as a size_t */ StrEnd      /* Return a pointer to the end of the string, i.e. position of '\0' */ StrCpy      /* Same as strcpy (without Microsoft warnings) */ StrCmp      /* Same as strcmp (without Microsoft warnings) */ CharCount   /* Count all characters matching character(s) to find in string */